NancyZhang26/silly_blog/posts/dearinternep1.md

 So I went out for a run.
 Being stuffed inside basic economy last week tortured my spine too much.
 Too much that I felt a stitch under my right chest.
 This is how weak I’ve become. ***<u>Yesterday I was cruising for 3 hrs in Miami for UAA.
 Today I can’t even run 3 miles.***</u>

-I went back to the apartment only to enter the wrong password on the back door lock.
+I went back to the house only to enter the wrong password on the back door lock.
 The lock started screaming.
 My uncle-age roommate was making breaky 3 meters in front of me, separated by the glass door, and somehow he did not hear the siren.
 I entered through the front door eventually.
 Right combo, right sequence. ***<u>I grabbed the door knob, and the knob came right off.***</u>

 It was broken long before I came here.
 But it’s another story.